MaayanLab/datacrossways/README.md

 Datacrossways currently uses Google OAuth to manage user logins.
 It is a prerequisite for initializing a Datacrossways instance.
 To set up credentials go to [https://console.cloud.google.com/apis/dashboard](https://console.cloud.google.com/apis/dashboard), where you need to have an account, or you need to create a new one.

 If not done so you will have to configure your Oauth consent screen first.
 Fill out the information such as domain and admin email.
-In the scopes section select the first three options:
+In the scopes section, select the first three options:

 ![image](https://github.com/MaayanLab/datacrossways/assets/32603869/0c6d09fb-21c5-43b7-8297-2835acfdd02a)

+Then Save and continue.
+Next, you can add test users.
+While you are still testing the website, only the test users can use the OAuth login.

 ![oauth1](https://user-images.githubusercontent.com/32603869/176709575-b5c6b8b2-7873-42c3-bb7d-bd899a2f8368.png)